ikuhamada/state-examples/README.md

 ### TiO2
 This example shows how to perform a DFT+U calculation by using rutile (TiO2).

+### MoS2
+This example explains how to optimize the lattice constant of a system with internal degree(s) of freedom by using molybdenum disulfied (MoS2).

 ### Si111-Al
 This example shows how to perform a calculation of an electrified surface/interface with the ESM method by using Si(111)(1x1)-Al.